thomashirtz/awesome-chinese-learning/README.md

 ### [Podcast addict](https://www.podcastaddict.com/)

-Excellent application on smartphones to listen to audiobook files.
+Excellent smartphone application to listen to audiobook files.
+You can easily load files from your local storage, do +/- 20 seconds, and set sleep timers.

 ## Miscellaneous